privacyguides/privacyguides.org/docs/encryption.md

     ![GNU Privacy Guard logo](/assets/img/encryption-software/gnupg.svg){ align=right }

     **GnuPG** is a GPL-licensed alternative to the PGP suite of cryptographic software.
-GnuPG is compliant with RFC 4880, which is the current IETF standards track specification of OpenPGP.
-Current versions of PGP (and Veridis' Filecrypt) are interoperable with GnuPG and other OpenPGP-compliant systems.
-GnuPG is a part of the Free Software Foundation's GNU software project, and has received major funding from the German government.
+GnuPG is compliant with [RFC 4880](https://tools.ietf.org/html/rfc4880), which is the current IETF specification of OpenPGP.
+The GnuPG project has been working on an [updated draft](https://datatracker.ietf.org/doc/draft-ietf-openpgp-crypto-refresh/) in an attempt to modernize [PGP's shortcomings](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
+GnuPG is a part of the Free Software Foundation's GNU software project, and has received major [funding](https://gnupg.org/blog/20220102-a-new-future-for-gnupg.html) from the German government.

+    ??? tip "Future default"
+        When [generating keys](https://www.gnupg.org/gph/en/manual/c14.html) we suggest using the `future-default` command as this will instruct GnuPG use modern cryptography such as [Curve25519](https://en.wikipedia.org/wiki/Curve25519#History) and [ed25519](https://ed25519.cr.yp.to/).
+        ```
+        gpg --quick-gen-key alice@example.com future-default
+        ```

+    !!! attention
+        When encrypting with GnuPG, the user has the option to select from different [hash functions](https://en.wikipedia.org/wiki/VeraCrypt#Encryption_scheme).
+We suggest users **only** select [SHA-512](https://en.wikipedia.org/wiki/SHA-512) and should stick to the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) block cipher.

     [Visit gnupg.org](https://gnupg.org){ .md-button .md-button--primary } [Privacy Policy](https://gnupg.org/privacy-policy.html){ .md-button }